CalSTRS headquarters

 Organic waste such as leftover food, soiled paper products, dead plants and flowers are processed by an anaerobic digester and into a biofuel product or negative-carbon fuel to power a fleet of trucks.

-The 200 Waterfront Place building was designed to celebrate a diverse regional identity and honor the beauty and spirit of the entire state.
+The 200 Waterfront building was designed to celebrate a diverse regional identity and honor the beauty and spirit of the entire state.
 Given the organization’s immense impact on the teaching population statewide, the design team was inspired to incorporate elements of each of California’s primary geographical regions into the final design.

 Each floor level highlights a different geographical area, such as redwoods, coastal, and Sierra Nevada and serves to break up what would otherwise be an overwhelming space, allowing each aspect of the building to shine through and give occupants a sense of place.